rchouinard/silex-plates-provider/README.md

 ### Routing Extension ###

 Provides the `url` and `path` functions for generating URIs.
-This extension is only available if the url_generator service is available.
+This extension is only available if `UrlGeneratorServiceProvider` is registered.

 ### Security Extension ###

 Provides the `is_granted` function.
-This extension is only available if the security service is available.
+This extension is only available if `SecurityServiceProvider` is registered.

 Custom Extensions
 -----------------

 You may choose to register your own Plates extensions.
-This can be accomplished easily by extending the plates.engine service.
+This can be accomplished easily by extending the `plates.engine` service.

 ```php
 <?php